theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/server-report-services/ssrs-in-vs.md

  {: .box-tip }
 **Tip:** The *connection string* is part of the URL string displayed in the "Run Extraction" window of the Designer.
 Copy the URL string up to '?' and paste it as the *connection string* into Visual Studio.

+{: .box-note }
+**Note:** When **https Restricted...** or **https Unrestricted** is activated in the [XU Webserer settings](../../security/server-security#prerequisite-activating-tls-encryption), make sure to modify the Registry of the machine that the SSRS server is running on according to the [Microsoft Help (Configure Strong cryptography)](https://docs.microsoft.com/en-us/mem/configmgr/core/plan-design/security/enable-tls-1-2-client#configure-for-strong-cryptography).

 ### Create a Report using an Xtract Universal Data Source